 For more information about choosing your Project Type, please check out: Choosing Your Project Type

 NOTE: Once you have selected a project type, you cannot change it.

-Once done, this will launch the actual Project Details page, where you will complete the rest of the project creation steps which include the following aspects:
+Once done, this will launch the Define Your Project Draft page, where you can complete the rest of your project creation.
+This includes the following aspects:

-NOTE: The Create a New Project pop-up you see may appear slightly different than the one pictured below based on which features/modules you have enabled with Bonfire.
+NOTE: The options you see may appear slightly different than the one pictured below based on which features/modules you have enabled with Bonfire.

 In Approvals, you can configure approval requests to include key information, and send these requests to an Approver in order to collect an approval response.
 Approvers are notified of new requests via email, and can follow the link in the email to respond and leave comments on the approval.
 For more information on this feature, check out our Approvals article.

 Public Files are documents that, once uploaded, are visible to everyone.
 Internal Files are documents only visible to people within the organization.